Helicopter Flying Range Solution

 How many ways are there to calculate Range of Aircraft?

-• Range of Aircraft = (Velocity at Maximum Lift to Drag Ratio*Maximum Lift to Drag Ratio of Aircraft)/Power Specific Fuel Consumption*ln(Weight of Aircraft at Beginning of Cruise Phase/Weight of Aircraft at End of Cruise Phase)
+• Range of Aircraft = (Velocity at Maximum Lift to Drag Ratio*Maximum Lift-to-Drag Ratio of Aircraft)/Power Specific Fuel Consumption*ln(Weight of Aircraft at Beginning of Cruise Phase/Weight of Aircraft at End of Cruise Phase)

 Let Others Know